fukaoi/solana-suite-docs/modules/compressed-nft/space.md

 First, we create an on-chain "space" to store cNFTs.

-{% hint style="warn" %} Once the space is created initially, it can be utilized until the storage capacity of the space is full. {% endhint %}
+{% hint style="warning" %} Once the space is created initially, it can be utilized until the storage capacity of the space is full. {% endhint %}

 ### example